 My art is a fusion of my vision and the landscape.
 As I travel around the globe and gain inspiration from a myriad of settings, I continually research, plan, and capture the beauty I see in both wilderness and urban locations.
 I normally shoot at sunrise and sunset, when colors peak in their vibrancy, and I study how the light interacts with the landscape.
 Once the image speaks to me, I capture the moment.
 Elements of atmospheric conditions, such as fog, rain, falling snow, splashing water, and rainbows evoke the mystical dynamic of nature.
-I look for contrast, complimentary colors, relationships, repetitive forms, and negative and positive space, all of which elicit in me an emotional connection to nature.
+I look for contrast, complementary colors, relationships, repetitive forms, and negative and positive space, all of which elicit in me an emotional connection to nature.
 It is this feeling that I wish to share with my viewer so that they can be transported to the same place.

 Even though being in the field requires technical precision, the RAW image is merely the canvas from which I continue my creation.
 Back in my lab, my post-processing work focuses on highlighting the life within the image before it goes to print.
 While my representational art captures the greater beauty in the world that surrounds me, my abstract collection aims to highlight the magnificence found in the fine detail of each element.